redraz/Ultra-4ifir/README_ENG.md

 3. Now you are free to customize the system as you wish, or choose from the list of presets offered.
 4. After completing the configuration, go to `Ultra` - `Tuner` - `Complete`, this will restart the console.
 5. If you went too far with overclocking/stages, and your console fails to boot - simply enter `Hekate` and select booting in `Safe Mode`; unlike `Semi Stock`, the "safe mode" doesn't load the overclocking loader.kip, so you can boot into it without any issues and restore a backup/set the base stage.

+### Standalone
+ Standalone Tuner for OS Suite can be downloaded through a special [Updater](https://github.com/redraz/Ultra-4ifir/raw/main/Packages/Standalone%20Pack.zip).
+To install - unpack the archive to the console and restart for the plugin work.

 ### Addition